OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-	 OpenVidu does not provide an Android client SDK yet, so this application directly implements <a href="developing/rpc/" target="_blank">OpenVidu Server RPC protocol</a>.
+	 OpenVidu does not provide an Android client SDK yet, so this application directly implements <a href="developing/rpc/">OpenVidu Server RPC protocol</a>.
 In other words, it internally implements what <a target="_blank" href="reference-docs/openvidu-browser">openvidu-browser</a> library does.
 Everything about this implementation is explained in section <a href="#using-openvidu-server-rpc-protocol">Using OpenVidu Server RPC protocol</a>
 </div>
 </div>